syncfusion-content/wpf-docs/wpf/Autocomplete/Autocomplete-and-filtering.md

 ![NoResultsFoundTemplate](AutoComplete_and_filtering_images/NoResultsFoundTemplate.png)

-## Restricting the maximum display of item
+## Restricting the maximum items filtered

-[MaximumSuggestionsCount](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Controls.Input.SfTextBoxExt.html#Syncfusion_Windows_Controls_Input_SfTextBoxExt_MaximumSuggestionsCount) property used to restrict the number of suggestions displayed in suggestion box.
+The [MaximumSuggestionsCount](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Controls.Input.SfTextBoxExt.html#Syncfusion_Windows_Controls_Input_SfTextBoxExt_MaximumSuggestionsCount) property is used to restrict the number of suggestions displayed in the suggestion box.

 {% tabs %}
 {% highlight xaml %}